Empower Yourself and Your Business with Food Safety

 Food safety regulations

-In Australia, it is now a regulation that any person who handles food in the industry needs to be trained in food safety and to be able to produce a food handlers safety certificate.
+In Australia, it is now a regulation that any person who handles food in the industry needs to be trained in food safety and able to produce a food handler’s safety certificate.

-Food businesses have a legal responsibility to make sure food handlers have food safety skills and knowledge in food safety and hygiene line with the work they do.
+Food businesses have a legal responsibility to ensure that food handlers have the necessary skills and knowledge to perform their work safely and in accordance with food safety and hygiene standards.

 - Make sure all other food handlers have completed a food safety training course or can show their skills and knowledge in: